Home Maps Resources Calendar About

 With a red roof, sea green lantern room, a skirt of granite around its base, and wood paneling inside, the lighthouse is still in good condition and is an impressive building.
 Today, the lighthouse is surrounded by a huge private ranch and is far from any public road.
 Due to the remoteness and inaccessibility of the lighthouse, few are the people who get to enjoy the beauty of this location with its ice-plant-covered hills and incredible views, but perhaps it is the isolation that makes this spot so magical.
 Around 1999, a modern offshore oil rig, easily seen from the lighthouse, was dismantled, returning the area to what seems like a former century.

 In December 2017, The Nature Conservancy purchased the expansive Cojo Jalama Ranches surrounding Point Conception for $165 million.
-The purchase was made possible by a donation by Jack and Laura Dangermond, and the property will be known as the Jack and Laura Dangermond Preserve.
+The purchase was made possible by a donation by Jack and Laura Dangermond, and the property is now known as the Jack and Laura Dangermond Preserve.
+The preserve is only open for approved research, educational, and guided activities.

 Keepers: